 As the start date for Massachusetts paid family leave approaches, here are some important dates to keep in mind:

-- Contributions to PFML begin on October 1, 2019
+- Contributions to PFML began on October 1, 2019

 - Most benefits are available beginning January 1, 2021